nl2992/fourier-option-pricer/README.md

 # fourier-option-pricer

-This repository implements three Fourier-based pricers, that is, **Carr–Madan FFT**, **FRFT**, and **COS**, but **Lewis-FFT from pyFENG** is mainly used as a benchmark,  behind a common characteristic-function interface, with support for ten models.
+This repository implements three Fourier-based pricers, that is, **Carr–Madan FFT**, **FRFT**, and **COS**,  behind a common characteristic-function interface, with support for ten models.
 The numerical focus is deterministic pricing for European options under models with tractable characteristic functions, with **Monte Carlo retained only as a baseline** for comparative purposes, in the form of accuracy, and speed.

 The main analytical thread of the project is not “implement every model from scratch, and indeed, LLMs are already so good at replicating papers.
 Instead, it is: